 Hallowell is a very small city located in the state of Maine.
-With a population of 2,379 people and just one neighborhood, Hallowell is the 137th largest community in Maine.
-Hallowell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 2,315 people and just one neighborhood, Hallowell is the 137th largest community in Maine.
+Hallowell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Hallowell is a decidedly white-collar city, with fully 87.37% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hallowell is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in Hallowell who work in teaching (14.41%), management occupations (11.86%) and office and administrative support (11.86%).
+Hallowell is a decidedly white-collar city, with fully 85.73% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hallowell is a city of professionals, sales and office workers and managers.
+There are especially a lot of people living in Hallowell who work in office and administrative support (17.21%), management occupations (12.89%) and teaching (9.14%).

 Setting & Lifestyle

 Compared to the rest of the country, citizens of Hallowell spend much less time in their cars: on average, their commute to work is only 19.03 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Being a small city, Hallowell does not have a public transit system used by locals to get to and from work.